 Emre Yaksi obtained his PhD (2007) in the laboratory of Dr. Rainer Friedrich at Max Planck Institute for Medical Research, Heidelberg-Germany.
 He worked as a postdoctoral fellow (2007-2010) in Dr Rachel Wilson's laboratory at Harvard Medical School, Boston-USA.
-Dr. Emre Yaksi is a group leader at NERF, and an assistant professor at KU Leuven since 2011.
-He is joining the Kavli Institute in January 2015.
+Professor Emre Yaksi is a group leader at NERF, and an assistant professor at KU Leuven since 2011.
+He joined the Kavli Institute for Systems Neuroscience in January 2015 as a groupleader and since 2016 as a professor.

 Our interdisciplinary laboratory is mixture of enthusiastic life scientist, physicists and engineers, whose goal is to understand the fundamental principles underlying the function and development of neural circuits in health and disease.
 In order to achieve this aim, we use genetically tractable small model organisms, zebrafish and fruitfly.
 We monitor, dissect and perturb the brain circuits, through a unique combination of functional imaging, optogenetics, electrophysiological recordings, molecular genetics and quantitative behavioral assays.